ifip-summerschool/ifip-summerschool.github.io/_pages/call_for_paper.md

 ### Why should I submit?

-Accepted papers will receive thorough discussions during the School and provide students with an opportunity to be published in the IFIP AICT series by Springer.
+Accepted papers will receive thorough discussions during the School and provide students with an opportunity to be published in the [www.springer.com/series/6102](IFIP AICT series) by Springer.
 Students who present a paper can receive a course certificate awarding 3 ECTS points at the PhD level.
 Students whose papers were accepted as full papers for the proceedings, can receive a course certificate awarding 6 ECTS points at the PhD level.
 The certificate can state the topic of the paper so as to demonstrate its relationship (or otherwise) to the student’s master or PhD thesis.
 We encourage submissions from students from emerging economies: it is possible to apply for support from the IFIP Digital Equity Fund to ease student travel.